 Introduction

-Consider your database to be a sizable landscape made up of important data files.
+Consider your database to be a sizable landscape made up of essential data files.
 These files may fragment as time goes on due to the evolution and changes that the data goes through, wasting unnecessary storage space.
 At this point, DBCC SHRINKFILE becomes a prominent role by offering the means to remove the extra and regain precious space that would have been made useless.

-You may like : DBCC FreeProcCache: A powerful command
+You may like: DBCC FreeProcCache: A powerful command

 Advantages of this DBCC Command

-Advantages of DBCC SHRINKFILE are given below for more clarity & better understanding:
+The advantages of DBCC SHRINKFILE are given below for more clarity & better understanding:

 1. Optimized Storage Utilisation